-When I'm not studying, talking, or teaching mathematics, I enjoy riding and racing my mountain bike, hiking and backpacking, surfing, and nordic and alpine skiing, reading, writing, travel, and spending time with my family.
-I am also a connoisseur of coffee, beer, and country/rock/folk/pop/rap music.
-For more on my non-mathematical, and more recently my mathematical, interests have a look at my blog Adventures of a Math Geek.
+When I'm not studying, talking, or teaching mathematics, I enjoy recreating in the fantastic public lands near Missoula (biking, hiking peaks, backpacking, and skiing), as well as reading, writing, travel, and spending time with my family.
+For more on my non-mathematical interests have a look at my blog Adventures of a Math Geek.

 a Montana NSF-EPSCoR PhD fellowship during the 2008-10 academic years.
 She now works

 at National Security Technologies, LLC in Las Vegas, Nevada.

 John Goldes finished (PhD, 2010).
 John's thesis is titled,

 "Regularization parameter selection methods for Ill-Posed Poisson

 Imaging Problems".
 John currently works as an actuary for Milliman Inc. in Indianapolis, Indiana.

 N'djekornom Dara Laobeul (PhD, 2008).
 Dara's thesis is titled, "Regularization

 Methods for Ill-Posed Poisson Imaging Problems".
 Dara is an adjunct instructor